Architecture Department Policies

 Pin ups and Presentations: Please use shared pinup areas responsibly.
 Unless directed otherwise, remove your drawings and models promptly after finishing a review or pinup in order for the area to be used by other classes.
 Building staff have been informed that such work left in classrooms, in the pit, hallways or pinup areas can be discarded, and will be discarded as trash.

-Small Appliances: University safety policy prohibits the use of small kitchen appliances in the studio area (coffee makers, microwaves, refrigerators, toaster ovens).
+Small Appliances: University safety policy prohibits the use of small kitchen appliances in the studio area (coffee makers, microwaves, toaster ovens).
 The reason for this is the electrical wiring.
 Excess plugs and extension cords present potential fire hazards particularly when surrounded by paper products and foam.

 Sleeping and Sleeping Paraphernalia: University policy prohibits students from sleeping is classrooms or other educational or recreational spaces.
 This means studio!
 Having sleeping bags or cots, blankets and pillows will be interpreted as intention of violate the policy.